Finding Charlie: The Dog Who Inspired Janery

 “I named her Lucy because she’s a real sweet dog.”

-I was standing behind an abandoned building on a rough street in Richmond’s south side.
+I was standing behind an abandoned building in Richmond’s south side.
 I'd pulled over and parked after almost running over a tiny little stray dog, the size of a lap dog, who'd run right in front of my car.
 But now I'd given up trying to catch that scrappy little stray.

 “I would’ve kept Lucy, but they don’t let us have pets here."